degoldschmidt/flypad-plots/README.md

 ###### Experimentor: Célia
 ***
 ## Abstract:
 This is dataset in order to test the TH fragments from Mark Wu's Lab (for reference see Liu et al., 2017) using the flyPAD setup in the behavior room.
-Célia did the experiments on ... ...

 The experiment has two parts:
 1. Célia did initial tests on lines that have been ordered earlier.
 These experiments (group A) were performed from 24th to 26th May.